 Digital transformation will spur productivity leaps

 India is still one of the world’s fastest growing economies, and is poised, imminently, to overtake the UK as the globe’s fifth largest in size.
-However, its annual manufacturing labour productivity, at just $6 000 per employee, significantly lags China’s $63 400.
+However, its annual manufacturing labor productivity, at just $6,000 per employee, significantly lags China’s $63,400.
 Industry 4.0 represents India’s opportunity to narrow the differential.
 Digital transformation carries the promise of spurring quantum productivity leaps in the next 15 years – as significant as an estimated $957 billion, one-third of India’s current GDP, derived from AI applications alone.7

 But major challenges must be overcome.
 The country’s manufacturing sector faces a state of flux – in talent capability and churn, business confidence and the stability of its leadership, in consumer and industrial product markets, and global trading conditions.
 These fast-evolving changes, overlaid with the Industry 4.0 revolution, require India’s manufacturers to renew their commitment to continuous improvement.